 • Ductwork quality and age.

-• How many windows you have and the style, since big or picture windows may be more inefficient.
+• How many windows your house has and the style, since big or picture windows may be less efficient.

 • How many people are in your family.